jfo/blog/source/drafts/making-sounds.md

 direction!
 The electromagnet is being attracted instead of being repelled.
 This makes perfect sense, but had never occurred to me.
 I love stuff like that!

-Controlling when and how much current is applied to this speaker is how we can control the sound that is coming out of it.
+Controlling _exactly_ when and how much current is applied to this speaker is how we can control the sound that is coming out of it.

 Let's Arduino!
 -------------

 We're going to plug the speaker directly into the board.
-This is kind of silly, but it totally works!
-The arduino has an output voltage of 5v, which is not much really, but it's enough to drive the speaker, and the code is hellah simple.
+This may be kind of silly, but it totally works!
+The arduino has an output voltage of 5v, which is not much at all, but it's enough to drive the speaker, and the code is hellah simple.

 If you've never worked with the Arduino language before: it's C++, basically,